KaiDaLuck/EldenRingFarming/README.md

 # EldenRingFarmingAFK
-Automatic Farming Script for Elden Ring
+Automatic Farming Script for Elden Ring by KaiDaLuck

 All versions only work if the "directkeys.py" file is in the same folder as the script.